 This Lectureship was established in 1981 by ARS to honor the memory of Sterling B. Hendricks and to recognize scientists who have made outstanding contributions to the chemical science of agriculture.
 Hendricks contributed to many diverse scientific disciplines, including soil science, mineralogy, agronomy, plant physiology, geology, and chemistry.
-Nominations should be received by December 31 of each year.
-For more information, direct inquiries to HendricksLecture@ars.usda.gov.
+The deadline for nominations is December 31, 2022.
+For more information, direct inquiries to HendricksLecture@usda.gov.

 Norman E. Borlaug, Nobel Laureate, International Maize and Wheat Improvement Center, Mexico City, Mexico

 Frederick Ausubel, Harvard Medical School, Boston, Massachusetts

 Ralph Hardy, Cornell University and BioTechnica International, Ithaca, New York

 Mary-Dell Chilton, Ciba-Geigy Corporation, Research Triangle Park, North Carolina

 Sanford A. Miller, University of Texas Health Science Center at San Antonio, Texas

 Roy L. Whistle, Purdue University, West Lafayette, Indiana